-Additional Requirements for Licensure by Examination
+Additional Requirements for Examination Applicants

-six years of full-time experience in the area(s) of specialty under the supervision of a licensed master electrician or master electrician special.
+- Master Electrician Special – six years of full-time experience in the area(s) of specialty under Master Electrician or Master Electrician Special supervision).

-three years of full-time experience in the area(s) of specialty under the supervision of a licensed master electrician, master electrician or limited electrician special.
+- Limited Electrician Special – three years of full-time experience in the area(s) of specialty under Master Electrician or Master/Limited Electrician Special).

 - If you cannot obtain the required Verification of Employment form from the supervising licensed electrician, submit tax form W-2 showing full-time employment and a letter explaining why you cannot obtain the form.
 Acceptance of proof other than the Verification of Employment form is at the discretion of the Board.

-- To receive credit for any experience you obtained in Delaware after June 30, 2012, you must have been licensed as an Apprentice or Journeyperson Electrician at the time.
+To receive credit for any experience you obtained in Delaware after June 30, 2012, you must have been licensed as an Apprentice or Journeyperson Electrician at the time.

-Additional Requirements for Applications by Reciprocity
+Additional Requirements for Reciprocity Applicants

 - You are currently licensed in Arkansas, Colorado, D.C., Florida, Georgia, Maine, Maryland, Massachusetts, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Texas, Vermont, Virginia, or West Virginia – a Verification of Employment form proving and describing at least five years after licensure.
 These state’s licensure requirements have been determined NOT substantially similar to Delaware’s.

 - For periods of self-employment, you may submit tax form Schedule C as proof of experience.